petershin/liferay-learn/docs/commerce/latest/en/add-ons-and-connectors/mulesoft/designing-mule-flows.md

 | Site ID        | String | The [siteId](https://learn.liferay.com/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.html#identify-the-site-containing-the-data) query parameter | No       |
 | Field names    | String | Comma separated list of exported entity fields                                                                                                                            | No       |

-Executing this flow results in a JSON array of products that is ready for transformation and loading into another application.
+Executing this flow results in a JSON array that is ready for transformation and loading into another application.

 ## Batch Import Operations

-There are three batch import operations available: create, delete, and update.
+There are three available batch import operations: create, delete, and update.
 Each operation imports a set of entities, but Liferay's batch engine processes them differently.
-The following example shows a batch import create operation.
+The image below shows a batch import create operation.

 ![Use the Batch - Import Records operation to import bulk records.](./designing-mule-flows/images/04.png)